unnoun9/grid/README.md

 - `fonts` directory just has a font which may be removed, we'll see.
 - `.vscode` folder just has the `launch.json` file that helps in launching `gdb` debugger (if it is installed on your machine).
 First the `bin/grid.exe` must be present, then will the `launch.json` start the debugger (F5 is the shortcut in VS Code, I believe).

+## Preferred Style for this Project (PLEASE FOLLOW THIS)
+- `Note:` I could not mention everything here, so observe the examples below and the code in `src` directory for stuff not mentioned.
+- Commit messages should be lowercased, follow english punchuation rules to some extent, and sentences in them should be separated by double hypher `--` that has a space on each side of it.
+See the blow Examples.
+    ```
+    a very usefull commit message -- some more details here -- bug is finaly fixed!! -- more TODOS added
+    ```
+    ```
+    shaders are finally added, but their effect is not to be seen anywhere when the final image is exported -- canvas is finaly perfected!
+    ```
+- Comments in the code should be in lowercase.
+Each `//` must follow with a space.
+Sentences must be separated with a newline comment or a `;`.
+See the below Examples.
+    ```cpp
+    // sphinx of the black quartz, judge my vow!; what the bugha?!; the quick brown fox does some crazy shit...
+    ```
+    ```cpp
+    // sphinx of the black quartz, judge my vow!
+    // what the bugha?!
+    // the quick brown fox does some crazy shit...
+    ```
+    * For super large files, follow the convention of separating **functions** or **logic** with:
+        ```
+        //..................................................................................................
+        ```
+    * Or if deemed necessary, with this:
+        ```
+        //.................................................
+SOME DESCRIPTIVE HEADING .................................................

+        ```

+- Identifiers' (variables, function names, custom types, etc) name in these styles: `flatcase / lowercase`, `snake_case / underscore_method`, `UPPERCASE / SCREAMINGCASE`, `SCREAMING_SNAKE_CASE`, `Pascal_Snake_Case / Tile_Case`, `First_capital_case / Semi_title_case`.
+    * Structs, classes and enums must be named in either `Pascal_Snake_Case` if possible, otherwise `First_capital_case`.
+    * Variables, and function must be named using `flatcase` if possible, otherwise `snake_case`.
+Macros must use `SCREAMINGCASE` if possible, otherwise `SCREAMIN_SNAKE_CASE`.
+    * No other styles are acceptable as they look ugly, especially `SnakeCase / snakeCase` which is quite common.
+    * See some examples below.
+        ``` cpp
+        float some_value;  // good and preferred
+        float somevalue;   // good only if readable at first glance
+        float someValue;   // aweful

+        #define NUM_PIXELS 727 * 272  // good and preferred
+        #define NUMPIXELS  727 * 272  // good only if readable at first glance
+        #define num_pixles 727 * 272  // bad
+        #define Num_Pixels 727 * 272  // bad
+        #define Num_pixels 727 * 272  // bad
+        #define numPixels  727 * 272  // aweful
+        #define NumPixels  727 * 272  // aweful

+        void load_from_file(const std::string filepath); // good
+        void loadfromfile(const std::string& file_path); // good only if readable at first glance
+        void loadFromFile(const std::string& FilePath);  // aweful
+        void LoadFromFile(const std::string& filePath);  // aweful

+        struct dynamic_array; // good and preferred only if it is in a namespace
+        struct Dynamic_Array; // good and preferred
+        struct Dynamic_array; // good
+        struct DynamicArray;  // aweful

+        ```
+- If any function or structs/classes have declarations in a file, and there is a need to document/explain it through comments, then those comments should be in the declarations not in the definitions, unless again, there is no declaration.
+- Use `Allman` indentation with 4 tab spaces as spaces not tabs for control structure blocks, functions, structs, and classes.
+    ``` cpp
+    some_block
+    {
+        some_nested_block
+        {
+            // ...
+        }
+    }
+    ```
+- Use `K&R` style indentation for initializing through the **initializer list** and  **namespaces**.
+    ``` cpp
+    some_namespace {

+        // ...

+    }
+    ```
+    ``` cpp
+    T array = { /* elements */  };
+    ```
+    ``` cpp
+    T array = {
+        // a lot of elements (perhaps the array is multi-dimensional)
+    };
+    ```
+- Use `structs` rather than `class`.
+    * Again, a struct's declaration must have comments about what its variables represent and what its functions do.
+The definition of functions will only contain comments, if needed, inside the function to explain some tricky thing happening in there.
+    * If there are private members, a struct must have only one `private:` sub-section at the end, not at the beginning.
+There will be no `public:` keyword used.
+    * Variables must be at the top in a section of a struct and functions at the bottom.
+    * Example of a struct with a private member:
+        ```cpp
+        namespace stl {

+        template <typename T>
+        struct vector
+        {
+            vector(); // creates a vector of size 2 by default
+            vector(const vector& other); // specifies how vectors will be deep copied
+            vector(vector&& other); // specifies how vectors will be "moved"
+            vector(ui32 capacity); // creates a vector of given capacity
+            ~vector(); // clears everything

+            // get the size
+            inline ui32 size() const;

+            // access the actual data
+            Type* data() const;

+            // push and element at the end of the vector
+            void append(const Type& element);

+            // more functions...
+            // ...

+            // to access the i-th element
+            const Type& operator[] (ui32 index) const;

+            // to modify the i-th element
+            Type& operator[] (ui32 index);

+            // more operators...
+            // ...s

+        private:
+            T* m_data{};          // the actual data
+            ui32 m_size = 0;        // to track the current size
+            ui32 m_capacity = 2;    // the actual space allocated in terms of number of `Type` that can be appended

+            // allocater; allocates memory and moves everything to that memory
+            void reallocate(ui32 new_capacity);
+        };

+        //..................................................................................................
+        // constructors and other functions...
+        // ...

+        //..................................................................................................
+        template <typename T>
+        void vector<T>::reallocate(ui32 new_capacity)
+        {
+            T* new_block = new T[new_capacity];

+            // what if we are decreasing the capacity
+            if (new_capacity < m_size) m_size = new_capacity;

+            // move the data to new block
+            for (ui32 i = 0; i < m_size; i++)
+            {
+                new_block[i] = m_data[i];
+            }

+            // update internal variables
+            delete[] m_data;
+            m_data = new_block;
+            m_capacity = new_capacity;
+        }

+        } // end stl namespace
+        ```

 ## Our Source Code (`src` directory)
 - `main.cpp` has the `main()` function and the *main* `while` loop.
 In `main()` a window is created and then in the loop, events are handled, the state of the program is updated and finally the state of the program is rendered / drawn (very similar to a structure of a game).
     - `#define DEBUG 1` is a macro which I intend to use only where I'm outputting some information that may be helpful in catching some bugs.
 Changing it's value to 0 should disable those output information.